PhillipFitzpatrick/Professional-Penetration-Testing/Labs/Lab 1 Configuring lab environment/README.md

 1. A hypervisor to allow us run virtual machines.
 -- VirtualBox
-2. A Linux VM
+2. A Linux VM.
--- Kali Linux recommended, but any modern linux VM should be fine
+-- Kali Linux recommended
-3. An IDE for our coding
--- VS Code
-4. Version control / Hosting
--- Git / Github

 ___